-- 1. Ensure the front panel is secure. - 2.
-Ensure the circuit board is secure. - 3.
-Ensure the connectors are firmly seated. - 4.
-Ensure there is no debris or foreign material between the frame and the head/disk casting. - 5.
-Ensure the head/disk housing can move freely on the shock mounts of the frame. - 6.
-Ensure the termination resistor pack and jumper blocks are firmly seated and in the correct configuration.
+- 1. The front panel is secure. - 2.
+The circuit board is secure. - 3.
+The connectors are firmly seated. - 4.
+There is no debris or foreign material between the frame and the head/disk casting. - 5.
+The head/disk housing can move freely on the shock mounts of the frame. - 6.
+The termination resistor pack and jumper blocks are firmly seated and in the correct configuration.